Making spaces for play: on new suburban and town developments

 Summary of content

-Explains the focus on play and its importance to the development of children.
+Explains the focus on play, its importance to the development of children, and the importance of outdoor communal space.

 Introduces the seven developments included in the study – all are medium density suburban/town developments.